 About this Training Course

 The Subsea Production Engineering Course provides an overview of all of the functionalities and key interfaces of subsea equipment.
 The course will refer to relevant industry engineering standards for subsea equipment, subsea tie-backs and critical operational requirements.
-The sessions will cover challenges associated with equipment design and installability.
+The sessions will cover challenges associated with equipment design and installability, as well as a new module on subsea tie-backs.

 The primary learning objectives for this course are met through a combination of interactive presentations, discussion and exercises.